-In case the buyer is a related party the interest paid has to be at arm's length.
+In case the buyer is a related party, the interest paid has to be at arm's length.

 As a rule, the payment of interest is subject to withholding tax at the rate of 25 per cent, which may be reduced by the application of a double tax treaty.
 There is an exemption of withholding tax on the payment of interest to banks resident in Portugal.
-As this exemption does not apply to non-resident banks it has recently been judged against the Community Law by the Court of Justice.
-So it is expected a change in the law in the medium term.
+As this exemption does not apply to non-resident banks it has recently been judged against European Union Law by the Court of Justice of the European Union.
+A change in the law is expected in the medium term.
 There is an exemption for interest paid by resident banks to non-resident banks.
 An exemption of withholding tax on the payment of interest may also be requested to the Ministry of Finance in case of foreign loans obtained by companies that provide public services.

 Debt pushdown may be achieved for instance by reverse mergers or by sale of credits.
-This matter has been subject to controversy between tax authorities and taxpayers, therefore it is recommended to consult a tax adviser before implementing such strucuture.
+This matter has been subject to controversy between the tax authorities and taxpayers, therefore it is recommended to consult a tax adviser before implementing such structure.